mcroteau/Exodus/README.md

  ### Thou shall love desegregated love

  ### Thou shall not lie if self-serving
  Thou shall not lie does not work!
-Im not lying
+I'm not lying

  ### Thou shall forward masculinity
  An assault charge decreases sperm count by at least 140%, I'm not lying